Ethan-Johnson17/fs-journal/notes/09-node.md

 Account references the person logged in.
 Profile references a user on the system, as it shows less information.

 Mongoose is an ORM, which essentially translates information to and from database

+params are what's passed in through the url and the body is what's passed in the delete and put methods